hubbleprotocol/hubble-common/packages/kamino-sdk/README.md

 const createStrategyAccountIx = await kamino.createStrategyAccount(owner, newStrategy.publicKey);
 tx.add(createStrategyAccountIx);

-// create the actual strategy with USDH as token A and USDC as token B const createStrategyIx = await kamino.createStrategy(newStrategy.publicKey, whirlpool, owner, 'USDH', 'USDC');
+// create the actual strategy with USDH as token A and USDC as token B (note: the tokens in the pool should match the tokens in the strategy) const createStrategyIx = await kamino.createStrategy(newStrategy.publicKey, whirlpool, owner, 'USDH', 'USDC');
 tx.add(createStrategyIx);